my past experience has allowed me to

 for

-residencies, creative education, artist development, festivals, commissions, stage line-ups, pop-ups, publications, call-outs, exhibitions, performances, screenings and +
+residencies, creative education, artist development, festivals, commissions, stage line-ups, pop-ups, publications, call-outs, exhibitions, performances, screenings and other happenings

 share